julitiux/julitiux/content/posts/vim.md

 In this mode you can access press the `v` key.
 In this mode, you can select text whit the cursor and you can apply commands just for drive it.

 5. Select
+In this mode you can acces press the `Ctrl-G`.
+Has a similar behavior to the visual mode, except that when writing we will not carry out commands.

 6. Ex